-5.1 Audit Committee Report Sarah Wilton introduced the report which provided a summary of the key issues discussed and agreed by the Audit Committee at its meeting on 10 January 2019.
+5.1 Audit Committee Report

+Sarah Wilton introduced the report which provided a summary of the key issues discussed and agreed by the Audit Committee at its meeting on 10 January 2019.
 The Committee had held a busy meeting and the report reflected the volume of items considered.
 There continued to be progress in reducing the number of overdue internal audit actions and the new arrangements by which these were reviewed by the Trust Executive Committee were working well.
 Currently, there were six overdue actions, with a further 54 actions not yet due.
 Eight internal audit reports had been completed since the previous meeting and were considered by the Committee.
-Two of these had received substantial assurance (COre Financial Systems; Cancer Pathway), three had received reasonable assurance (CIP delivery; Elective Care Recovery Programme; and Complaints), and three had received limited assurance (Friends and Family Test; Cyber Security; and Clinical Systems not supported by Central IT).
+Two of these had received substantial assurance (Core Financial Systems; Cancer Pathway), three had received reasonable assurance (CIP delivery; Elective Care Recovery Programme; and Complaints), and three had received limited assurance (Friends and Family Test; Cyber Security; and Clinical Systems not supported by Central IT).
 The Committee had been assured with the levels of assurance achieved, particularly in comparison with previous years.
-In response to the internal audit on Freedom to Speak Up (FTSU), which had received limited assurance, the policy would be reviewed and updated to ensure that there was one comprehensive policy that addressed both FTSU and whistleblowing.
-The Committee, with a final version presented to the Committee in April 2019.
+In response to the internal audit on Freedom to Speak Up (FTSU), which had received limited assurance, the policy would be reviewd and updated to ensure that there was one comprehensive policy that addressed both FTSU and whistleblowing.
+The Committee had considered the internal audit plan for 2019/20 and endorsed this, noting that the plan would be further refined by the Trust Executive Committee, with a final version presented to the Committee in April 2019.
 The plan for the Annual report and accounts 2018/19 and timetable for production were considered and a draft report would be presented in April.
-The plan form the external auditors had been recommended to the Board.
+The plan from the external auditors had been recommended to the Board.
 It was noted that the Quality and Safety Committee had asked for assurance on the content of learning from clinical audits.
 It was also reported that the Standing Orders, Scheme of Delegation and Standing Financial Instructions remained sufficiently robust but a more comprehensive review would be completed by July 2019.
-Two areas had been identified in the review of Audit Committee for consideration.
-In relation to the F 5.2 Board Assurance Framework (BAF) Q3 Report The CN presented the quarter 3 report on the Board Assurance Framework and advised that the assurance ratings for the risks related to Workforce and Education Committee were not available as the Committee was not due to meet until 7 February 2019.
-It was noted that the risk score for Strategic Risk 8 had increased from 10 to 12 following the Board's request to the Workforce and Education Committee review the score.
-There was a discussion about Strategic Risk 2 and it was noted that the
+Two areas had been identified in the review of Audit Committee effectiveness and plans for each issue would be presented to the Committee for consideration.